Applelo/compotes/docs/guide/vue/composables.md

 | `instance` | `Marquee \| null` | The underlying Compotes Marquee instance |
 | `isPaused` | `boolean` | Whether the marquee is currently paused |

-Here an example to show the current status of the marquee component.
+Here is an example to show the current status of the marquee component.

 ```vue
 <script setup lang="ts">